bright/new-www/content/blog/embracing-polymorphism-for-flexible-components.md

 ### Exploring Slot Component by Radix UI

-In our exploration of polymorphic components, we've discovered a game-changing solution: the Slot component from Radix UI.
-This powerful component enables us to conditionally merge its props onto its immediate child component, providing a seamless way to share styling, functionality, and type checking across different use cases.
+In our exploration of polymorphic components, we've discovered a game-changing solution: **the Slot component from Radix UI**. **This powerful component enables us to conditionally merge its props onto its immediate child component, providing a seamless way to share styling, functionality, and type checking across different use cases**.
 Let's dive into how the Slot component empowers us to create dynamic and versatile components in practice.

 Consider the example of a Button component using the Slot component: